 Media outlets in Albania are mostly privately owned with the exception of the public broadcaster RTSH.
-Most media outlets are under the ownership of handful of powerful families, while the rest is closely associated with businessmen that operate in heavily regulated markets, mainly construction and real estate development, for profit higher education, banking or gambling.
-Audience concentration in print, television and radio ranges from medium to high; however, audience data provided by the two main research agencies Abacus and Telemetrix are conflicting and disputed by market actors - which translate into a high risk indicator for concentration.
+Most media outlets are under the ownership of a handful of powerful families, while the rest are closely associated with businessmen that operate in heavily regulated markets, mainly construction and real estate development, information technology, banking or gambling.
+Audience concentration television is rated as high; however, audience data is provided by a single research agency, which is disputed by market actors.
+There is no data available on the readership/audience of print, online and radio, which translate into a high risk indicator for concentration.

-For many years the myth about the Albanian media has been that despite its shortcomings the many outlets in a small market would guarantee a plurality of views to local readers and audiences.
-However, MOM’s research shows that despite the high number of outlets only a handful of owners command the attention of the audiences, in print, television and radio – which marks a high risk to media pluralism.
-The majority of these influential owners have related interests in heavily regulated business fields, like construction, oil refining, gambling, for profit higher education and banking, which makes them susceptible to pressure from the ruling elites and often influences the editorial line of the outlets they control.
-Such undue influence on the media, which changes based on owners' political and economic interests, forces many journalists to resort to self-censorship, turning many outlets into networks that distribute government propaganda and disinformation campaigns.
+The majority of these influential owners have related interests in heavily regulated business fields, like construction, public procurement, gambling, for profit higher education and banking, which makes them susceptible to pressure from the ruling elites and often influences the editorial line of the outlets they control.
+Such undue influence on the media, which changes based on owners' political and economic interest, forces many journalists to resort to self-censorship, turning many outlets simply into networks that distribute government propaganda and disinformation campaigns from vested interests.